undergrad-partner-school

 At The University of Alabama in Huntsville, there are many amenities required for a comfortable and safe life on campus.

 There are 24-hour emergency phone and alarm devices.
-The school's dormitory entrances are operated electronically.
-There is a 24-hour security patrol.
-The late-night transport/escort service is available.
+There are electronically operated dormitory entrances.
+There is a round-the-clock security patrol.
+The after-hours transportation/escort service is available.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of The University of Alabama in Huntsville.

 All in all, campus life at The University of Alabama in Huntsville is rich and vibrant and provides everything most students need.